burn/readme/README.md

 #	readme.lua

-Assumes a simple Hungarian notation,  infer doco from LUA files
+Assumes a simple Hungarian notation,  infer doco from LUA files For example, this file was generated via
+      lua readme.lua readme.lua > README.md

 ## Why this code?
 I love documentation and I do not love most documentation